This is the second blog series on the FDA’s drugs reviews process; here, visit for part 01. Explore here:

 The Department of Scientific Integrity (DSI) seeks to ensure that all adverse events are documented and that investigators follow the protocols established for each study.

-Every year, the NIDPOE conducts about 300-400 inspections of clinical investigators who are administering investigational drugs.
-About 3 percent of these inspections result in an official action being taken against the investigator.
+The NIDPOE conducts about 300-400 inspections of clinical investigators administering investigational drugs every year.
+About 3 per cent of these inspections result in an official action against the investigator.

 The Division of Scientific Investigations begins the administrative process to determine whether the clinical investigator should remain eligible to receive investigational products and conduct clinical studies.

-The FDA’s Office of Clinical Investigation performs administrative surveillance to evaluate the qualifications of clinical investigators who are participating in investigations that involve investigational products.
-It also evaluates clinical investigators’ facilities and procedures, as well as their compliance with regulatory requirements.
+The FDA’s Office of Clinical Investigation performs administrative surveillance to evaluate the qualifications of clinical investigators participating in investigations involving investigational products.
+It also evaluates clinical investigators’ facilities and procedures and their compliance with regulatory requirements.

 Points to consider

-Acu-Process Manufacturing is a futuristic enterprise resource planning solution that helps you manage your business processes with ease and stay compliant with FDA regulations.
+Acu-Process Manufacturing is a futuristic enterprise resource planning solution that helps you easily manage your business processes and stay compliant with FDA regulations.
 If you have any questions, please contact our experts.
 We’re here to help!
 Contact us now

 Sangeetha brings 20 years of experience in Information Technology which includes Solution architecting, building micro services, research, and evaluation of business applications, integrating apps.